Zebra’s Cause Of Death On Indiana Farm During Extreme Cold Was An Accident

-The state of Indiana experienced a dangerously cold Wednesday morning as the arctic blast that has devastated the Midwest this week brought wind chills driving the temperature down to between -30 and -40 degrees.
+The state of Indiana experienced a dangerously cold Wednesday morning as the arctic blast that has devastated the Midwest this week brought wind chills driving the temperature down to between -30 and -40 degrees Fahrenheit.

 WTHR reports air temperatures also neared record lows of -10 degrees.
-With a windchill warning that is currently still in effect until this afternoon, Hoosiers were encouraged to wear multiple layers if they absolutely had to go outside.
+With a wind chill warning that is currently still in effect until this afternoon, Hoosiers were encouraged to wear multiple layers if they absolutely had to go outside.

-The news outlet went on to warn that skin being exposed to these extreme temperatures for longer than five to 10 minutes could result in frost bite.
+The news outlet went on to warn that skin being exposed to these extreme temperatures for longer than five to 10 minutes could result in frostbite.

 People weren’t the only ones at risk during these extreme temperatures as experts encouraged everyone to bring their animals inside and keep them warm.

-In a tragic story out of Carroll County, Indiana, local media outlet RTV6 reports a pet zebra on a family farm froze to death as a result of the artic blast.
+In a tragic story out of Carroll County, Indiana, local media outlet RTV6 reports a pet zebra on a family farm froze to death as a result of the arctic blast.

 According to Sheriff Tobe Leazenby, authorities responded to reports of animal abuse on the farm when they discovered two zebras on the property.
 One of them had passed away.